Zero Art Fair

 Zero Art Fair is an experimental way to match artworks currently being stored with people who want to live with art but can’t necessarily afford it.
 Developed by artists Jennifer Dalton and William Powhida, the fair uses a ‘store-to-own’ contract to offer artworks free of charge, but with strings attached.
 Originally developed for Powhida by NYU Professor Amy Whitaker and artist and attorney Alfred Steiner, the contract includes a 5-year vesting period before ownership is automatically transferred to the new owner.
 During that time, the contract grants the artist the right to sell the work, or borrow the work for exhibition.
 After ownership is transferred, the contract grants the artist 50% of the sale price if the work is later sold and a 10% royalty in perpetuity on subsequent resales.
 Provenance will be posted online.

-This year’s fair is co-sponsored by its host The FLAG Art Foundation, and Gagosian.
+This 2025 edition of Zero Art Fair is co-sponsored by its host The FLAG Art Foundation, and Gagosian.

 Additional support is generously provided by the Arts Union, B. Avery Syrig Fine Art Services, and Supreme Digital.